Table of Contents

 Does litter box size matter?

 Does this surprise you?
 Imagine a large cat like a Maine Coon cat.
-The previous rules mean the best litter box for this big of a cat must be 36 inches (0.9 meters) long.
+The previous rules mean the best commercial litter box for this big of a cat must be 36 inches (0.9 meters) or 3 feet long.
 WOW, that’s a lot.
 Large cat, large litter box.
 A study published in the Journal of Veterinary Behavior Clinical Applications and Research found that cats, if given the option, will favor a larger litter box over a smaller one.
 For another perspective, here is a more realistic picture.

 Most litter boxes we found were close to 20 inches in length which falls too short.
 And even one box that had a sticker with the word “mega” on it was just 24 inches long, which is slightly less than recommended.